 Enjoy a luxury Aperitivo in the 5* Hotel Hassler at the top of the Spanish Steps or on the rooftop of the 5* Hotel Raphael overlooking Rome at sunset, where Julia Roberts stayed whilst filming Eat, Pray, Love.

-How long to spend in Rome?
+How Long to Spend in Rome?

 3-4 nights would be the minimum amount of time that I recommend spending in Rome in order to give yourself enough time to see the main sights.
 If you have more time you could easily spend a week here.

 The beautiful town of Siena sits in the wonderful region of Tuscany.
 The historical town centre has been classed as a UNESCO World Heritage site and is home to the famous Piazza del Campo.
-Home to the Palio di Siena – a horse race that takes place in the square twice a year where the riders race bare back wearing home colours of different districts.
+Home to the Palio di Siena – a horse race that takes place in the square twice a year where the riders race bareback wearing home colours of different districts.
 One of the most important events in Siena that draws thousands of spectators every year.

 When we were there they had a Vespa parade, where hundreds and hundreds of Vespa owners were driving through the streets.
 I can’t think of anything more Italian than that.

-How long to spend in Siena?
+How Long to Spend in Siena?

 I recommend spending at least one night in Siena before you head on to your next destination in Tuscany.

-How long to spend in Florence?
+How Long to Spend in Florence?

 I would recommend spending 1-2 nights in Florence.
 If you really want to soak in the art, at least 2 nights.

-My favourite sight seeing spots in Venice are:
+My favourite sightseeing spots in Venice are:

-St Marks Square – come to admire the architecture and check out the close by Basilica, Doges Palace and is right next to the water taxi terminals.
+St Marks Square – come to admire the architecture and check out the close by Basilica, and Doges Palace and is right next to the water taxi terminals.